JayBhadiyadra/FitnessBot/README.md

 - **Plan Modifications**: Users can modify plans through natural conversation - LLM suggests alternatives based on the actual plan data

 ## Note
-- I have integrated the LnagChain agent in saperate branch but that is not working proper in free api so I have just added the code for reference.
+- I have integrated the LangChain agent in saperate branch but that was not working proper with free Gemini api and getting 429 rate limit error, So I have just added the code for reference.

 ## License